twitchyb1t/Shotgun-Breaching-pack/README.md

-To add another shotgun to this addon follow the following steps
+#twitchyb1t's Door Breaching Pack

-duplicate one of these files and name it to a desired weapon (any weapon base works fas, cw2, css, hl2 even.
+This addon allows you to break down doors, they will respawn after a period of time defined by you.

-once you have duplicated the file, rename it to "custom-shotgun"
+## Customization

-inside the file we have the following
+To add another breaching weapon to the pack, duplicate the file and give it a different name, this works with any desired weapon (FA:S 2, CW2, CS:S, HL2 and pretty much any other pack).
+Once you have duplicated this file, name it "custom-shotgun", the file should contain the following.
 ```

 function DeployConvars()